pic

 While the problem may seem apparent in this simple example, it can manifest in more complex and subtle ways in real-world applications.
 The core issue is that the order of execution isn't guaranteed in a multithreaded environment.
 Thus, when multiple threads modify the same shared variable, the final value depends on which thread executes last.

 In fact, the issue can be exacerbated when each iteration additionally involves reading a shared variable.
-Next, we consider a scenario like this.
+Next, we consider such a scenario.

 Reading and Writing a Shared Variable

 Problems arise, however, when the correctness of reading and writing shared data depends on the order in which threads execute.
-This situation is known as a data race (also known as race condition). he term reflects the fact that the final output may change from one run to the next, depending on which thread finishes and updates the data last.
+This situation is known as a race condition.
+The term reflects the fact that the final output may change from one run to the next, depending on which thread finishes and updates the data last.

 function foo()